tidymodels/embed/tests/testthat/_snaps/embed.md

     Condition
       Error in `step_embed()`:
       Caused by error in `prep()`:
-      !
-All columns selected for the step should be string, factor, or ordered.
+      x All columns selected for the step should be string, factor, or ordered.
+      * 1 double variable found: `Sepal.Length`

 # check_name() is used